 The golden rules of investing

-understand their investments and how they fit with their financial
+understand their investments and how these fit with their financial

-goals.
-Read our golden rules to put you on the path to smart
+the following practical tips to help you on the path to smart

 Work out your financial

 If you're planning to invest, being well prepared will improve

 your chances of success.
 Think about your investment goals and

 where you want to be in the future.